PopuriAO29/Greentea/Developer-Guide/Roadmap.md

 This project started as a controversy to undefined future (and past) of existing operating systems.
 Our team decided to define precise list of *the most useful* features to the wide audiences.
-Features, like ARM support, aren't really useful in any real manner *right now*, as already showed by other vendors.
+Some features aren't really useful in any real manner *right now*, and their priority may be lowered.

 **Update from 2023:** seems like M1 CPUs finally make ARM support valuable?
+**Update from 2025:** M2+ CPUs seems like nearly impossible to fully support due to hardware changes

-Features, like LPT printing, has so small applicability (LPT ports in 2018 anyone?), so can't be considered in any manner real target for Greentea OS team and use case for our users.
+Features, like LPT printing, has so small applicability (LPT ports in 2025+ anyone?), so can't be considered in any manner real target for Greentea OS team and use case for our users.
 Also, multiply that by a *enormous* number of bugs, hacks and workarounds, which we should fix now, to at least make non-academic project!
 And then improve implementations, **the real things**.